colinbdclark/flocking-core/README.md

-# Flocking Core (in Rust)
+# Flocking Core (in C)

-This project is an early-stage effort to rewrite and redesign the core signal processing layers of [Flocking](https://flockingjs.org) in Rust.
-The goal is to support instruments that can be deployed without modification across different devices and platforms, with a particular emphasis on the Web and embedded platforms such as Eurorack.
+This project is an early-stage effort to rewrite and redesign the core signal processing layers of [Flocking](https://flockingjs.org) in C. The goal is to support instruments that can be deployed without modification across different devices and platforms, with a particular emphasis on the Web and embedded platforms such as Eurorack.

 ## Goals